 A: Brokerage firms holding common shares in street name for their customers are generally required to vote such shares in the manner directed by their customers.
 If you hold your shares in street name through a brokerage firm and do not submit voting instructions to your broker, your broker will have discretion to vote your shares on routine matters.
 However, a broker cannot vote shares held in street name on nonroutine matters unless the broker receives voting instructions from the stockholder.
-Proposal 2 (the Accountant Ratification Proposal) is a routine matter, while Proposal 1 (the Director Election Proposal) is considered non-routine.
-Accordingly, if you hold your shares in street name and you do not submit voting instructions to your broker, your broker may exercise its discretion to vote your shares on Proposal 2, but will not be permitted to vote your shares on Proposal 1.
-If your broker exercises this discretion, your shares will be counted as present and entitled to vote for determining the presence of a quorum at the Annual Meeting and will be voted on Proposal 2 in the manner directed by your broker, but your shares will constitute "broker non-votes" for Proposal 1.
+Proposal 3 (the Accountant Ratification Proposal) is a routine matter, while each of Proposal 1 (the Director Election Proposal) and Proposal 2 (2020 Equity Incentive Plan Amendment and Restatement Proposal) is considered non-routine.
+Accordingly, if you hold your shares in street name and you do not submit voting instructions to your broker, your broker may exercise its discretion to vote your shares on Proposal 3, but will not be permitted to vote your shares on Proposal 1 and Proposal 2.
+If your broker exercises this discretion, your shares will be counted as present and entitled to vote for determining the presence of a quorum at the Annual Meeting and will be voted on Proposal 3 in the manner directed by your broker, but your shares will constitute "broker non-votes" for Proposal 1 and Proposal 2.